Skip to content

 Share article

 Contrary to popular belief, squats are a technically demanding exercise.
 They allow for very effective training of the gluteal and leg muscles–with or without equipment.
-People with prior knee injuries should exercise caution.
+People with previous knee injuries should exercise caution.
 Incorrect execution can damage the joints.

 Muscles Engaged During Squats

 Squats are among the most effective full-body exercises because they activate a variety of muscle groups simultaneously.
-The focus is primarily on the gluteal and thigh muscles, as well as the abdominal muscles, which provide the necessary core stability.
+The focus is primarily on the gluteal muscles and thigh muscles–as well as the abdominal muscles, which provide the necessary core stability.
 The calf muscles and lower back also work in support.
 Through their broad muscle activation, squats not only promote strength and muscle growth but also coordination and posture.

 Starting Position